 The plan was updated by IREN and the City in 2010 and it points out the main guidelines about planning private and public external electrical systems according to the most recent legislation about security of bikers and car traffic at night, management economy, promotion of the night view of Turin, energy saving, reduction of light pollution, coordination services from the view point of urban fabric.

-Some recently implemented lighting projects
+Some implemented projects

 - the renovation of the public electrical systems of a district called Barriera di Milano